 Canada's attack is where their most talent is, and it's game-breaking ability all the way across the front line.

-Alphonso Davies, the best male soccer player in Canada's history and still just 21, is where it all starts.
+Alphonso Davies, the best male soccer player in Canada's history despite just turning 22, is where it all starts.
 The Bayern Munich left-back will play on the left side of attack but gives manager John Herdman the flexibility to play him anywhere in the front four, or further back.

 Buchanan's direct player is an excellent complement to Davies and will give Canada a threatening outlet in matches in which they're overmatched and playing on the counter.